LeadTheSalt/one_home_monitor/README.md

 ## TODO
   * compute the data in the backend
-  * for the optimize_db order launch demand in parallel en send status of the demande
   * better usse of types.
 Everything is in string, use floats.

 ## Extra Documenation/Help